Create, manage, and distribute AI policies with a rich text editor, structured workflows, and complete change history.

 Core functionality of Policy manager

-Create professional policy documents with headings, lists, tables, images, and links—no external tools needed.
+Create professional policy documents with headings, lists, tables, and links, no external tools needed.

 Set next review dates and receive automated reminders before policies expire or need updates.

-Connect policies to related risks, evidence documents, and compliance controls for complete traceability.
+Connect policies to related risks, evidence, and compliance controls for complete traceability.

 Enterprise example